pdf-icon

 Firmware Build

-• Click INSTALL and wait for the compilation to complete.
+1. Click INSTALL and wait for the firmware compilation to complete.

-• After the firmware compilation is complete, click Download and select Factory format (Previously Modern).
+1. Once compilation is complete, click Download and select the Factory format (Previously Modern) format.

 Tip

 Click Station-Bat to view the complete example configuration.
-The first build may take a while, depending on the performance of the Home Assistant host and network quality.
+The first build may take a long time, depending on the performance of the Home Assistant host and network conditions.

 Firmware Upload